Chad Cordero: 2007

 In the beginning of the 2007 season, Cordero faced a tough time against batters.
 By May 6, his ERA was 4.70.
 Cordero admitted he was distracted by the illness of his ailing grandmother, and missed six games for personal bereavement leave.
 He came back a changed man, and starting May 16 made 12 consecutive appearances without allowing a run.
 On June 13, Cordero (at age 25 years and 86 days) became the second youngest player in baseball history to reach 100 saves in a career.
 (Francisco Rodríguez is the youngest at 24 years and 246 days old.)
-Echoing his final pitches at Olympic Stadium and Hiram Bithorn Stadium in 2004 Cordero closed out the final Nationals game at RFK stadium getting a save on September 23, 2007.
-He is likely the only pitcher in major league history to throw the final pitch at three different home stadiums for the same franchise.
+Echoing his final pitches at Olympic Stadium and Hiram Bithorn Stadium in 2004, Cordero closed out the final Nationals game at RFK stadium getting a save on September 23, 2007.
+He threw the final pitch at three different home stadiums for the same franchise.

-2008–2011
+2008

 Cordero missed almost all of the 2008 season after undergoing surgery to repair a labrum tear, an injury he suffered in April.
 On October 30, 2008, the Nationals sent him outright to AAA Syracuse, and he rejected the assignment, becoming a free agent.
 Among other reasons for Cordero's rejection was that he was displeased with how he found out that he would be "non-tendered" by the Nationals at the end of the season—via an impromptu comment made by Nationals' GM Jim Bowden on a radio show in July.